fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 ---
 lab:
     title: 'Exercise - Update a class with properties and methods'
-    description: 'Learn how to implement read-write and read-only class properties using property accessors and access modifiers, and how to implement methods and extension methods for a class.'
+    description: 'Learn how to implement class properties using property accessors and access modifiers, and how to implement methods by adding methods to a class and by developing extension methods for existing classes.'
 ---